It's a tradition that's thousands of years old and, like the moon that lights up the celebration, it's still going

 • The modern moon festival weekend is a time for family reunions, and one of the busiest travel times of the year second only to Chinese New Year when motorists clog the roads in epic traffic jams.

 • The full moon and cooler weather call for snuggling and moon gazing.
 In some parts of China, parents still plot to arrange for blind dates for their umarried adult offspring during the festival.

 • In Beijing, evening boat rides to gaze at the moon are wildly popular during the festival and must be booked up to months in advance.

-• Sweet bean filling and fruit flavored moon cakes are the most popular and cheap to buy in China, but prices can rise into the thousands of yuan (about US$400) for a fancy gift box of 'gourmet' moon cakes.
+• Sweet moon cakes are the most popular festival treat (and cheap to buy in China), but prices can rise into the thousands of yuan (about US$400) for a fancy gift box of 'gourmet' moon cakes.

-• Here the one about moon cakes being responsible for the overthrow of invading Mongols?
+• Hear the one about moon cakes being responsible for a revolution?
 As the story goes, secret messages were distributed inside thousands of moon cakes during the Mid-Autumn festival in 1368 to alert revolutionaries when to act.
 The Mongols' ouster eventually led to the establishment of the Ming dynasty.
 There's still no real evidence if moon cakes had anything to do with it, but it's a great story!

 Web, learn more about moon